ryu878/bybit_scalp_bot_v2/README.md

 Telegram: https://t.me/aadresearch

-# VPS for bots and scripts
+## VPS for bots and scripts
-I prefer using DigitalOcean: https://m.do.co/c/3d7f6e57bc04
+I prefer using DigitalOcean.
+To get $200 in credit over 60 days use my ref link: https://m.do.co/c/3d7f6e57bc04